Synthetic Deepfake

 Deepfake

-Understanding and Tackling Deepfakes
+Understanding and Tackling Deep fake

 In the fast-paced world of technology, the proliferation of deepfakes has emerged as a widespread worry cutting across diverse industries.
 As technology advances, the production and circulation of manipulated videos and audios have cast doubt on the trustworthiness of information.